toddbranch/ECE382/notes/L1/index.md

 *[Show Launchpad kit]*

+## Notecards

+(If there's time).

+- Name
+- Hometown
+- Hobbies / Interests
+- Course Goals?
+- Issues / Concerns about this course?
+- Anything else I should know?

-Remainder of class, they can get moving on the Skills Review.
+**Remainder of class, they can get moving on the Skills Review.**